Leslie Kane, Center Director and Audubon Connecticut Managing Director

-Leslie has served as Center Director at Audubon Center Bent of the River since 2008.
+Leslie has served as Center Director at Bent of the River Audubon Center since 2008.
 Her work here involves all facets of the center and sanctuary.
-Leslie has over 20 years of experience in the environmental field in Connecticut and is active in the Southbury community.
+Leslie has more than 20 years of experience in the environmental field in Connecticut and is active in the Southbury community.
 When Leslie isn’t here at the Bent of the River, you can often find her sailing.
 If it's too cold for sailing, her favorite pastimes are traveling and sitting by the fire reading a good book.

 Morgan Evans, Center Manager

 Morgan came on as the Center Manager at Bent of the River Audubon Center in May 2019.
 After graduating from Plymouth State University with a degree in Environmental Biology, he got involved with education by working as a director for a large after-school program in Philadelphia before moving to Connecticut with his wife in 2015.
 Once in the Nutmeg State, he worked for an environmental after-school program in New Haven called Solar Youth before becoming a middle school science teacher.
 Morgan's passion for birds came through studying Canada Warblers and Black-Capped Chickadees in New Hampshire as well as studying the effects of mountain top removal on Louisiana Waterthrush in West Virginia.
 He was first introduced to Bent of the River as a teacher, then a volunteer and summer camp counselor.
 In his free time, he loves exploring new birding spots as well as spending every moment he can with his daughter.

 Kate Pratt, Educator and Volunteer Coordinator